The Ultimate Guide to Growing Peas

 For an earlier start, sow the seeds into seed trays and leave them in a warm, sunny position until germination.

 In the garden, the easiest way to sow is to dig out a flat-bottomed trench 5cm deep and 20-25cm wide.
 Lightly fork over the bottom of the trench, water the soil and then sow the seeds evenly, 7.5cm apart, pressing them lightly into the soil.
 Fill the trench with soil and lightly firm down.
 Sow rows at fortnightly intervals to give a succession of crops throughout summer.
-By growing different varieties and sowing at different times of year, you can pick fresh peas from December to February.
+By growing different varieties and sowing at different times of the year, you can pick fresh peas from December to February.

 Water well during dry periods, especially during flowering and pod set, giving the soil a good soaking once or twice a week.
 Mulch the soil around the plants to preserve soil moisture.
 You can also feed weekly with a high potash liquid feed to promote bigger crops.